Your preference has been updated for this session. To permanently change your account setting, go to My Account

 anchor-icon Table of Contents dropdown-icon

 Canker sores (or aphthous stomatitis) are single groups of shallow, painful ulcers found in the mouth or gums.
 Canker sores are extremely common.
 For most people, they are an occasional inconvenience, but some people deal with recurrent canker sores.
-And in these people who suffer from recurrent canker sores may develop canker sores up to four times each year.
+People who suffer from recurrent canker sores may develop canker sores up to four times each year.

-Many people confuse canker sores and cold sores, but they are not the same.
-Cold sores or fever blisters may erupt secondary to infection or activation of the herpes simplex one virus.
-When the virus infects or re-emerges, painful blisters appear on the outside of the mouth on, above, or below a lip, around the nose, or under the chin area.
-While canker sores are not contagious, cold sores are indeed contagious.
+No. Many people confuse canker sores and cold sores, but they are not the same.
+Cold sores are a different condition entirely caused by the Herpes simplex virus.
+Cold sores are highly contagious, and canker sores are not caused by an infection and are not contagious.
+Cold sores occur when the herpes virus infects or re-emerges, and painful blisters appear on the outside of the mouth, on, above, or below a lip, around the nose, or under the chin.

 Remedy #1 – Bolster Nutritional Status

-A nutritional deficiency can affect the lining of the oral cavity first due to how quickly the cells line the surface turnover.
+A nutritional deficiency can first affect the lining of the oral cavity because the cells lining the surface turnover so quickly.
 Several studies show nutrient deficiencies are quite common in people who suffer from recurrent canker sores.
-Thiamin, folic acidB12B6iron, and zinc are the most common deficiencies.1-5 Correcting an underlying nutrient deficiency leads to complete prevention of future canker sores in about half of all cases.
+Thiamin, folic acidB12B6iron, and zinc are the most common deficiencies.1-5 Correcting an underlying nutrient deficiency supports the long-term health of the oral lining.

-Taking a high potency multiple vitamin and mineral formula may ensure adequate intake of all the nutrients linked to recurrent canker sores.
-Still, it is also very worthwhile to take advantage of the wound healing properties of a zinc lozenge.
-Several clinical studies have shown zinc supplementation (usually 12 to 45 mg elemental zinc daily) to be helpful in both preventing recurrent canker sores as well as healing current sores.5
+Taking a high-potency multiple vitamin and mineral formula may ensure adequate intake of all the nutrients linked to recurrent canker sores.
+Still, it is also very worthwhile to take advantage of the soothing properties of a zinc lozenge.
+Several clinical studies have shown that zinc supplementation (usually 12 to 45 mg elemental zinc daily) supports healthy immune function and tissue repair in the oral cavity.5

 Several studies indicate that food allergies or sensitivities can lead to recurrent canker sores.6 Not surprisingly, avoiding offending foods or compounds in the diet results in a significantly reduced frequency or complete remission in many people dealing with recurrent canker sores.